villysiu/instagram-copycat-v2/README.md

 4. Run ``` rails s ```
 5. Proceed to localhost:3000 in your browser.

+### React Frontend
 The React frontend has been deployed to GitHub.
 After the API is started up in localhost:3000, visit [https://villysiu.github.io/instagram-copycat-v2/](https://villysiu.github.io/instagram-copycat-v2/) to see the site in action.

-Or you can start up the frontend locally:
+Or if preferred, you can start up the frontend locally:
 1. Open your terminal and type
 ```
 git clone https://github.com/villysiu/instagram-copycat-v2/tree/master